The Legend of Zelda (video game): Development

 With The Legend of Zelda, Miyamoto wanted to flesh out the idea of a game "world" even further, giving players a "miniature garden that they can put inside their drawer".
 He drew his inspiration from his experiences as a boy around Kyoto, where he explored nearby fields, woods, and caves, always trying through Zelda games to impart players some sense of that limitless wonder he felt through unknown exploration.
 According to Miyamoto: "When I was a child, I went hiking and found a lake.
 It was quite a surprise for me to stumble upon it.
 When I traveled around the country without a map, trying to find my way, stumbling on amazing things as I went, I realized how it felt to go on an adventure like this."
 The memory of being lost amid the maze of sliding doors in his family's home in Sonobe was recreated in Zeldas labyrinthian dungeons.
 Miyamoto was also influenced by The Black Onyx and Ultima, saying that he found the character's process of gaining strength to be fun.
-Tezuka finalized the designs for each "level" of dungeons and handed them all to Nakago in December 1985 so he could closely replicate them in the actual game.
-Nakago ended up using only half of all the dungeon pieces while copying the whole map.
-Miyamoto said it was good enough, and the team decided to use half of the left-over memory to create the Second Quest.
 Tezuka also wrote the setting to be a fairytale adventure, taking inspiration from fantasy books such as J. R. R. Tolkien's The Lord of the Rings.